ethereum/consensus-specs/specs/networking/p2p-interface.md

 For this reason, we rely on negotiation of explicit, verbatim protocols.
 In the above case, peer B would provide backwards compatibility by supporting and advertising both v1.1.1 and v1.1.2 of the protocol.

-Therefore, semver would be relegated to convey expectations at the human level, and it wouldn't do a good job there either, because it's unclear if "backwards-compatibility" and "breaking change" apply only to wire schema level, to behavior, etc.
+Therefore, semver would be relegated to convey expectations at the human level, and it wouldn't do a good job there either, because it's unclear if "backwards compatibility" and "breaking change" apply only to wire schema level, to behavior, etc.

-For this reason, we remove semver out of the picture, replace it with ordinals that require explicit agreement, and do not mandate a specific policy for changes.
+For this reason, we remove and replace semver with ordinals that require explicit agreement and do not mandate a specific policy for changes.

 ### Why is it called Req/Resp and not RPC?